 After returning from Training School she worked full time, and now works part time each week.

-She resides in Stafford with her husband, daughter, an English Springer Spaniel named Copie and her Dachshund named Ducati.
+She resides in Stafford with her husband, daughters, an English Springer Spaniel named Copie and her Dachshund named Ducati.

 Daycare Conductor: Kayla Wieland